Chord symbols are an abbreviated way of representing musical chords (see Chord names and symbols (Wikipedia) for further details). For example:

 Formatting options for chord symbols are available in Style→General...→Chord Symbols, Fretboard Diagrams.
 Adjustable properties are listed under the following headings:

-MuseScore supports two primary styles of chords symbols: Standard and Jazz.
+Three options are possible: Standard and Jazz and Custom.
 You can select between these using the radio buttons.

 In the Standard style, chords are rendered simply, with the font determined by your chord symbol text style.